 Related articles:

-A. Yes.
-We strongly recommend you follow the directions outlined in the notification, especially if you have been asked to contact an academic adviser.
+A. We strongly recommend you follow the directions outlined in the notification, especially if you have been asked to contact an academic adviser.
 These notifications are warnings: they tell you that you have not reached the academic progression requirements for your course, and you must show that you will make every effort to pass the next semester.

 A. The faculty has a short amount of time between semesters to make this decision, so in most cases you will receive an outcome within a week or two after submitting.

-A. In most cases your faculty Associate Dean or an appropriately experienced officer delegated by the faculty is the decision-maker.
+A. In most cases your faculty associate dean or an appropriately experienced officer delegated by the faculty is the decision-maker.
 None of your unit coordinators or teaching staff are involved in deciding your Show Good Cause outcome.

 A. Many students are able to successfully Show Good Cause more than once.
 But your response to a second or third Show Good Cause notification must be carefully written.
 We recommend you contact us for assistance.

-Download this article as a Word document
+Download this article as a Word document [22KB]

 Stay in touch with us